oss-review-toolkit/ort/website/docs/related-tools.md

 A [bash script](https://github.com/oss-review-toolkit/orthw) that helps to simplify and speed up common tasks performed when processing ORT results.

+## OpenChain CRA Compliance Checklist

+The [OpenChain CRA Compliance Requirements & Checklist](https://openchainproject.org/cracompliance) is a community resource for organizing EU Cyber Resilience Act (CRA) readiness work around governance, SBOM quality, vulnerability handling, open source stewardship and related evidence.
+ORT users can consult it when mapping ORT-generated SBOM and vulnerability information to CRA evidence planning.
+The checklist is not legal advice or a conformity assessment.

 ## OpossumUI

 [OpossumUI](https://github.com/opossum-tool/OpossumUI) is a desktop application that provides a compliance audit workflow.